MrDipuShrestha/NetworkProgramming/README.md

-This is the readme file.
+This file content the lab program of the network programming off bca 6th sem.